Impact and Programs

 Community or Constituency Served

-Individuals and families affected by the autism spectrum and learning differences.
+Individuals (young adults and adults) and their families impacted by the autism spectrum or learning differences.

 Geographic Area Served

-MICC is located in Richfield, Minnesota.
-Almost all our graduates choose to stay in the nearby area to be able to participate in our life-long Community Program.
-College student's families come from all over the United States.
-MICC is SEVIS approved and can accept applications from international students.
+MICC is located in the Twin Cities area in Richfield, Minnesota.
+The vast majority of our graduates choose to stay in the nearby area to be able to participate in our lifelong Community program.
+Undergraduate students' families come from all over the United States.